About

 Built with

 Next.js, hand-written CSS.
-No tracking.
+No third-party trackers beyond a single privacy-respecting analytics ping (full disclosure on /privacy).
 No newsletter that needs an account.

 Photographs